MicrosoftDocs/microsoft-community-training/microsoft-community-training/GA-version/get-started/microsoft-community-training-overview.md

 ms.service: azure
 ---

+> [!IMPORTANT]
+> Effective April 9, 2026, Community Training will be retired

 # Welcome to Community Training

 Community Training is an Azure-powered online learning platform that enables organizations of all sizes and types to run large-scale training programs for their internal and external communities such as first-line workers, extended workforces, partner ecosystems, volunteer networks, program beneficiaries, and more.